About the Library

 SCOPE: The contents of this collection includes primary and secondary materials pertaining to the operation of towboats and barges by Federal Barge Lines, Inc. and built by various shipbuilders from the 1950's through the 1970's.
 This collection deals with towboats and barges and concerns for their maintenance.

-HOLDINGS: 28 1/2 linear feet of blueprints, papers, and photographs.
+EXTENT: 28 1/2 linear feet of blueprints, papers, and photographs.
 There are annual reports, advertising, clippings, public relations materials, and history of Federal Barge Lines in The Waterways Journal Collection in the Herman T. Pott National Inland Waterways Library at the St. Louis Mercantile Library.

 The Federal Barge Lines materials are arranged into seven series: